Skip to content

 Quick Start

-Get aiohomematic running in 5 minutes.
+Get aiohomematic running in 5 minutes using the high-level HomematicAPI facade.

 How It Works